 What is a third-party risk assessment questionnaire?

 A third-party risk assessment questionnaire is part of a formal vendor risk assessment.
 These questionnaires give security analysts deeper insights into each vendor's specific cyber and regulatory risks.
-Questionnaires map to different standards, from frameworks like ISO 27001 to regulations like PCI DSS and HIPAA.
+Questionnaires align with various standards, ranging from frameworks such as ISO 27001 to regulations like PCI DSS and HIPAA.

 What is a vendor risk assessment questionnaire?